payara/MicroProfile-TCK-Runners/MicroProfile Config/README.md

 (general info about running the TCK can be found in the MP config repo: [running_the_tck.asciidoc](https://github.com/eclipse/microprofile-config/blob/master/tck/running_the_tck.asciidoc) )

-### Running the tests with a custom Arquillian container
+### Running the tests with an Arquillian container

 1. add configuration for the arquillian container adapter into the tck-runner maven project (adapter dependencies,optional arquillian configuration) - it is necesary to implement a container adapter for the implementation if it's not available yet
 2. run tests in the tck-runner project via maven: `cd tck-runner && mvn test`

+#### Run against Payara Server

+There is already a profile for running against remote Payara Server called `payara-server-remote`.
+To run tests against Payara Server, do the following:

+1. Start Payara Server on localhost and default admin port 4848
+2. Run tests in the tck-runner project via maven: `cd tck-runner && mvn -Ppayara-server-remote test`

 ### Running the tests with an Arquillian extension